Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 ```
 sudo -s
+cd ~/terabit-network-stack-profiling/scripts
-bash sender/single-flow.sh <public_ip> <ip_iface> <iface>
+bash sender/single-flow.sh <public_ip> <ip_iface> <iface> <results_dir>
 ```

 `<public_ip>` is an IP address for synchronization between sender and receiver for running the experiments; it's recommended that you use another (secondary) NIC for this purpose.
 Currently, we are using `SimpleXMLRPCServer` to control the synchronization. `<ip_iface>` is the IP of the receiver's NIC whose performance you'd like to evaluate.
 Both IP addresses (`<public_ip>` and `<ip_iface>`) are **receiver** addresses. `<iface>` is the NIC interface name on the sender side.

+**NOTE** `<ip_iface>` must be `192.168.10.115`.
+See [section](#install-ofed-driver-mellanox-nic-and-configure-nics).

-3. The results can be found in `results/`; if you would like to get CPU profiling results organized by categories, you can look at `stdout` and log files.
-For example, in no optimization single flow case, `results/single-flow_no-opts.log` contains this info
+3. The results can be found in `<results_dir>/`; if you would like to get CPU profiling results organized by categories, you can look at `stdout` and log files.
+For example, in no optimization single flow case, `<results_dir>/single-flow_no-opts.log` contains this info

 ```
 data_copy etc   lock  mm    netdev sched skb   tcp/ip
 4.590     9.650 4.980 7.030 16.090 4.880 7.060 37.210
 ```

-## 4. Artifact Evaluation
+## 4. SIGCOMM 2021 Artifact Evaluation

+### Hardware/Software Configuration

+We have used the follwing hardware and software configurations for running the experiments shown in the paper.

+* CPU: 4-Socket Intel Xeon Gold 6128 3.4 GHz with 6 Cores per Socket (with Hyperthreading Disabled)
+* RAM: 256 GB
+* NIC: Mellanox ConnectX-5 Ex VPI (100 Gbps)
+* OS: Ubuntu 16.04 with Linux 5.4.43 (patched)

+#### [Caveats of our work]

+Our work has been evaluated with two servers with 4-socket multi-core CPUs and 100Gbps NICs directly connected with a DAC cable.
+While we generally focus on trends rather than individual data points, other combinations of end-host network stacks and hardware may exhibit different performance characteristics.
+All our scripts use `network_setup.sh` to configure the NIC to allow a specific benchmark to be performed.
+Some of these configurations may be specific to Mellanox NICs (e.g., enabling aRFS).

+### Running Experiments

 All experiments must be run as `sudo`.

 ```
 sudo -s
-cd ~/terabit-network-stack-profiling
+cd ~/terabit-network-stack-profiling/scripts
-mkdir results
 ```

 - Figure 3(a)-3(d) (Single Flow):